CBN Oil For Sleep

 There is a long, long history of cannabis/hemp use for sleep.
 A Chinese text, Heart Text of Bian Que, dated to 1127-1270 AD, refers to a remedy known as “sagacious sleep powder,” which was made from the cannabis flower “mahua.”

 Of course, we don’t know what percent of the 12th century plant was THC – the part that gets you high – versus CBD – a non-psychoactive cannabinoid – or other rare cannabinoids like CBN and terpenes.
-While THC has been found to help people fall asleep more quickly, CBD is known for reducing anxiety and promoting dreams.
-The quest for a better night’s sleep is one of the main reasons that people say they take CBD or get a medical marijuana card.
+While THC has been reported to help people fall asleep more quickly, CBD is known for supporting stress resilience and may promote dreams.
+Many people report taking CBD or THC in their quest for a better night’s sleep.

 Drowsy, sedative effect